rkoesters/xkcd-gtk/README.md

 ![screenshot](screenshots/screenshot-1.png)

-`xkcd-gtk` is a simple XKCD comic viewer written in go using GTK+3.
+`xkcd-gtk` is a simple xkcd comic viewer written in Go using GTK+3.

 Requirements
 ------------